dfsp-spirit/fsbrain/README.md

 To install the system dependencies for *rgl* and *xml2*:

-#### Linux System dependencies
+#### Linux System dependencies (or: building from source)

-R packages are compiled from source by default under Linux, so you need some dev libraries.
+R packages are compiled from source by default under Linux, so you need some development libraries.
 Before installing *fsbrain*, run the following command in your system shell (not in R):

 * for deb-based Linux distributions (Debian, Ubuntu, ...):
 ```shell